 Are postdoctoral scholars eligible for merit or across-the-board increases?

-Postdoctoral scholars on 12-month appointments will automatically get raises based on a step increase (e.g.from year 0 to year 1) on the first day of the month after the anniversary of their date of hire (e.g. if they are hired on July 17, they will get a raise on August 1) unless they are already paid above the floor of the next step.
-In addition, the NIH typically increases the floor for each step annually.
+It depends on what is specified in their units Postdoctoral Scholar Salary Floor policy (see above).
+For units that follow the NIH NRSA salary floor, the NIH typically increases the floor for each step annually.
 Postdoctoral scholars will receive a raise in their pay to the new NIH floor effective the July 1 following an NIH floor increase.
 These raises will not be implemented retroactively.
 For more information, see the Human Resources - Operations website.

 How do I request an extension beyond the 3-year limit?

 Requests for extensions should be routed through Human Resources - Operations.
+Requests may be included in the ‘internal comments’ section of the annual renewal RTO.
 After initial review, Human Resources - Operations will forward the request to the Office of the Vice President for Research and Innovation.
-The postdoctoral scholar’s mentor should initiate the request.
+The postdoctoral scholar’s unit should initiate the request.

 During my time at the University of Oregon, I have been a postdoctoral scholar as well as a courtesy postdoctoral fellow with an outside fellowship.
 Does all this time count towards my time limit?